w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 ### Mac version

+It is launched as follows.

+1. Unzip the downloaded file.

+1. Next, run MMVCServerSIO by hold down the control key and clicking it (or right-click to run it).
+If a message appears stating that the developer cannot be verified, run it again by holding down the control key and clicking it (or right-click to run it).
+The terminal will open and the process will finish within a few seconds.

-After extracting the download file, execute `startHttp.command`.
-If it shows that the developer cannot be verified, press the control key again and click to execute (or right-click to execute).
+1. Next, execute the startHTTP.command by holding down the control key and clicking on it (or you can also right-click to run it).
+If a message appears stating that the developer cannot be verified, repeat the process by holding down the control key and clicking on it (or perform a right-click to run it).
+A terminal will open, and the launch process will begin.

+- In other words, the key is to run both MMVCServerSIO and startHTTP.command.
+Moreover, you need to run MMVCServerSIO first.

 If you have the old version, be sure to unzip it into a separate folder.